Graphical Representation Definition

 - Shows the whole picture: an instantaneous, full view of all variables, time frames, data behavior and relationships

 Disadvantages of graphical representation of data typically concern the cost of human effort and resources, the process of selecting the most appropriate graphical and tabular representation of data, greater design complexity of visualizing data, and the potential for human bias.

 Graphic visual representation of information is a crucial component in understanding and identifying patterns and trends in the ever increasing flow of data.
 Graphical representation enables the quick analysis of large amounts of data at one time and can aid in making predictions and informed decisions.
 Data visualizations also make collaboration significantly more efficient by using familiar visual metaphors to illustrate relationships and highlight meaning, eliminating complex, long-winded explanations of an otherwise chaotic-looking array of figures.

 Data only has value once its significance has been revealed and consumed, and its consumption is best facilitated with graphical representation tools that are designed with human cognition and perception in mind.
 Human visual processing is very efficient at detecting relationships and changes between sizes, shapes, colors, and quantities.
 Attempting to gain insight from numerical data alone, especially in big data instances in which there may be billions of rows of data, is exceedingly cumbersome and inefficient.

 Does OmniSci Offer a Graphical Representation Solution?

-OmniSci Immerse is an interactive data visualization client that works seamlessly with server-side technologies OmniSciDB and Render to enable analysts and data scientists to easily visualize and instantly interact with massive datasets.
+OmniSci's visual analytics platform is an interactive data visualization client that works seamlessly with server-side technologies OmniSciDB and Render to enable data science analysts to easily visualize and instantly interact with massive datasets.
 Analysts can interact with conventional charts and data tables, as well as big data graphical representations such as massive-scale scatterplots and geo charts.
 Data visualization contributes to a broad range of use cases, including performance analysis in business and guiding research in academia.